tensorflow/neural-structured-learning/g3doc/install.md

 *   If you have a unique machine configuration,
     [build NSL](#build-the-neural-structured-learning-pip-package) from source.

 Note: NSL requires a TensorFlow version of 1.15 or higher.
+NSL also supports TensorFlow 2.x with the exception of v2.1, which contains a bug that is incompatible with NSL.

 ## Install Neural Structured Learning using pip